YiLimath/YiLimath.github.io/_pages/agent-system/exploration-and-discovery.md

 system should preserve discarded branches and apply a budgeted selection rule, so novelty does not replace evidence.

+## Reference basis

+The source pattern is Gulli, *Agentic Design Patterns*, Chapter 21.
+For a research workflow that makes perspective discovery, source gathering, and outline curation concrete, compare the [STORM paper](https://aclanthology.org/2024.naacl-long.347/).

 ## Figure

 ![Exploration and discovery workflow](/images/agent-system/22-exploration-discovery.svg)